thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## Unlock Your Potential

-Maximizing ourselves in this perspective means learning how to communicate with others to get what we need.
-You won't always be dealing with people that exhibit emotions the way you do, and thus the solutions that work to satisfy you may not work for them.
+To be your best self in this perspective means learning how to communicate with others to get what we need.
+You won't always be dealing with people who exhibit emotions the way you do, and thus the solutions that work to satisfy you may not work for them.

 In such situations, knowing how to communicate properly to get what you need from the situations you find yourself in - even if you don't understand their feelings fully yet.